Put Your Best Foot Forward

 Schedule a Practice "Mock" Interview

 If you have an upcoming interview scheduled or just begun your job search, you can schedule an appointment with a career advisor to go over the fine points of interviewing.
-Being well prepared to promote yourself to an employer will help you stay relaxed and confidant.
+Being well prepared to promote yourself to an employer will help you stay relaxed and confident.
 You’ll be surprised at how easy it is to learn the do’s and don’ts of interviewing and to polish your answers just by practicing with us.
 You’ll learn everything from how to properly introduce yourself to how to negotiate salary once you’ve been offered a position.
 Also, we can meet as many times as you feel is necessary!
 So contact us for an appointment and let us help you get that dream job!

 Create a List of Questions to Ask the Interviewer